alibaba/Appactive/docs/en/details/demo.md

 After running all applications, we ran baseline.sh and actually did the following things:

--Push rules to gateway through http channel
+- Push rules to gateway through http channel
--Push rules to other applications through file channels
+- Push rules to other applications through file channels

 The rules include

--idSource.json: Describes how to extract routing labels from http traffic -idTransformer.json: Describe how to parse the routing mark -idUnitMapping.json: Describe the mapping relationship between the routing mark and the unit -machine.json: describes the attribution unit of the current machine
+- idSource.json: Describes how to extract routing labels from http traffic
+- idTransformer.json: Describe how to parse the routing mark
+- idUnitMapping.json: Describe the mapping relationship between the routing mark and the unit
+- machine.json: describes the attribution unit of the current machine
--mysql-product: describe the attributes of the database
+- mysql-product: describe the attributes of the database

 ### Cut flow
 Mainly do the following things when cutting flow:

--Build new mapping rules and banning rules (manually) -Push new mapping rules to gateway
+- Build new mapping rules and banning rules (manually)
+- Push new mapping rules to gateway
--Push banning rules to other apps
+- Push banning rules to other apps
--Wait for the data to tie and push the new mapping relationship rules to other applications
+- Wait for the data to tie and push the new mapping relationship rules to other applications

 Note that the new mapping relationship is the target state you want to achieve, and the prohibition rule is the difference calculated based on the target state and the status quo.
 Currently, both of these need to be manually set and updated to the corresponding json file under `appactive-portal/rule`, and then run `./cut.sh `